Therapy for the Lasting Impact of Controlling, Confusing, or Emotionally Neglectful Relationships

 You may be here because:

-You do not need certainty about how to label your experience to begin therapy here.
-Many people arrive without a clear story, only a sense that something never quite felt right.
+You don’t need to have this fully figured out.
+Many people arrive with no clear story, only a sense that something never quite felt right.

 Pacing that prioritizes consent, nervous system capacity, and self-trust